MicrosoftDocs/fabric-docs/docs/get-started/fabric-settings.md

 :::image type="content" source="./media/fabric-settings/open-fabric-settings-pane.png" alt-text="Screenshot showing how to get the Fabric settings pane.":::

-## Preferences settings
+## Preferences

-In the preferences section, individual users can set their user preferences, specify the language, manage their account and notifications, and configure settings for their personal use throughout the system.
+In the preferences section, individual users can set their user preferences, specify the language of the Fabric user interface, manage their account and notifications, and configure settings for their personal use throughout the system.

 | Link| Description|
 |:-----------|:--------------|